openshift/request-header-saml-service-provider/README.md

 # request-header-saml-service-provider

 This project sets up OpenShift [Request header](https://docs.openshift.com/container-platform/3.11/install_config/configuring_authentication.html#RequestHeaderIdentityProvider) authentication between a SAML IdP and OpenShift with mod_auth_mellon acting as a SAML Proxy.
 There are Ansible playbooks available to roll the installs automatically, but be aware they are not resilient and you may need to modify them to work with your own environment.
 Contributions and improvements are always welcome.
 The playbook uses RH-SSO, built upon Keycloak, as an example IdP.
 It would be great to spin up a test cluster just to practice these steps and understand how everything works, prior to attempting to integrate with another IdP.
-The playbooks expect a minimal cluster install with the basic httpd-auth provider.
+The playbooks expect a minimal cluster install with the basic HTPasswd provider.

 The high level communication flow that is created by implementing this solution is:
 1. OCP Console